-You must learn to recognize the physical satisfaction cues that signals to stop overeating.
+You must learn to recognize the physical satisfaction cues that signal you to stop overeating.
 Ignoring these satisfaction leads to overeating relatively rapidly so it’s important to make sure you stay in tune with your body’s cue.

 Use my satisfaction scale below to help figure out when to end a meal:

 Level 5: You're satiated—not full, but not hungry, either.
 This is the time where you feel a sense of ‘nothingness’ or ‘neutrality’ in your body and this is the precise moment to end your meal.